Cart 0

 Social Impact

-Keeping in mind the school ethos of good character, honesty, courtesy, sensitivity to others and service to the community, Browning boys are encouraged to perform community service.
+Keeping in mind the school ethos of good character, honesty, courtesy, sensitivity to others and service to the community, Browning boys are encouraged to engage in service that strengthens their character and deepens their connection to the broader community.
 Learn more.

 Faculty professional development

-Browning professionals are encouraged to recommend and actively participate in professional development and engage in regular discussions surrounding topics of Equity, Diversity, and Inclusion (EDI).
+Browning professionals are encouraged to recommend and actively participate in professional development and participate in ongoing professional development to support inclusive teaching practices and strengthen community-building within the classroom.
 Throughout the year, faculty attend the NAIS People of Color Conference, Peer Learning Groups, NIAS workshops, and NYSAIS diversity conferences to continue to engage in these pertinent conversations and stay abreast of best practices in equity work.

 Parent Equity Council